cubaCUBCA

 On-Time Arrivals

-Approximately 70% due to manageable local conditions
+Approximately 75%, subject to local conditions

 Schedule reliability